 9. Ahi sandwich

 Shared in my Sandwich Travels post, I cannot think of Moorea in French Polynesia without thinking of the ahi tuna sandwich my hubby and I ate almost every day.
 I think of beautiful blue seas, warm breezes, fresh-squeezed pineapple juice, gorgeous sunsets, the smell of coconut and vanilla, and this sandwich.

 10. Willow's Inn

 My last selection is the entire meal that I ate at The Willow's Inn on Lummi Island in the San Juan Islands.
 From start to finish everything was breathtaking and delicious in extraordinary ways that I could never imagine.
 It is one of those once-in-a-lifetime experiences that stay with you for years.

 Note: This selection was written about my meal in 2012.
 It has brought to my attention that things were not as idyllic as it seems in the kitchens of The Willow Inn and I am sad to learn about the terrible abuse of both the inn and the chef.
 I do not condone any behavior that involves abuse.

 How lucky can a girl get?!

-I have had so many amazing and memorable food throughout my life and I am not done yet!
-Best of all, I do not *have* to travel at all to partake in many of my other favorites which my wonderful and talented husband has made for me over the years: beef bourguignon or beef stroganauf; rabbit stew with potatoes, carrots and thyme; shrimp and asparagus risotto, paella and crepes.
-The list goes on….
+I have had so much amazing and memorable food throughout my life and I am not done yet!
+Best of all, I do not *have* to travel at all to partake in many of my other favorites which my wonderful and talented husband has made for me over the years: beef bourguignon or beef stroganoff; rabbit stew with potatoes, carrots, and thyme; shrimp and asparagus risotto, paella and crepes.
+The list goes on…

 How about you?
 What is one of your memorable food experiences?